adventureland-community/al-data-explorer/README.md

 ## data.js
 Most of the tools opreate on the data from `https://adventure.land/data.js` and as such you will need to run the following command to download and convert it to json
  - `npx ts-node update-data.ts`

+ Then you just run `npm start` to host it locally.

 ## Available Scripts